yzhao156/CSI4106_Faster_RCNN/README.md

 </br>

 _All comments in the code starts with_ __'#4106'__</br>
-Packages are used: numpy, PIL, scipy, xml.etree.ElementTree , uuid, subprocess, pickle, and tensorflow.
+Packages are used: numpy, PIL, scipy, xml.etree.ElementTree , uuid, subprocess, pickle, and tensorflow.</br>
+Mathine to train: 3 x NVIDIA Tesla V100 from Google Cloud Platform(GCP)

 ### Modify(Ordered in comments):